STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we propose \texttt{STORM}, a spatio-temporal latent factor model that leverages the dual VQ-VAE framework to learn both time-series and cross-sectional factors. \texttt{STORM} ensures the orthogonality and diversity of factors, which are crucial for effective factor selection in financial trading.
-Extensive experiments demonstrate the superiority of \texttt{STORM} over the state-of-the-art methods across a prediction task and two downstream tasks, showcasing its robust performance and effectiveness.
-In the future, we plan to extend \texttt{STORM} by incorporating more side information, e.g., news, to explore the effects of exogenous factors.
+In this paper, we propose \texttt{STORM}, a spatio-temporal latent factor model leveraging a dual VQ-VAE framework to learn both time-series and cross-sectional factors. \texttt{STORM} ensures factor orthogonality and diversity, crucial for effective factor selection in financial trading.
+Unlike traditional factors, \texttt{STORM} learns high-dimensional latent vectors that, though less interpretable, capture richer market structures.
+Extensive experiments demonstrate \texttt{STORM}'s superiority over the state-of-the-art methods across a prediction task and two downstream tasks, showcasing robust performance and effectiveness.
+In the future, we plan to extend \texttt{STORM} by incorporating side information like news, to explore the effects of exogenous factors.